-The internal power switch will not turn on until the $V{\rm IN}$ pin rises above the Startup Voltage.
+The internal power switch will not turn on until the V{IN} pin rises above the Startup Voltage.
 This ensures no switching until adequate supply voltage is provided to the IC.

-The IC enters a sleep mode when the SHDNB pin is pulled below Shutdown Threshold Voltage.
-In the sleep mode, the power switch keeps open and the supply current reduces to Shutdown Quiescent Current.
-This pin has internal pull-up current.
-So when this pin is not used, leave the SHDNB pin open.
+The IC transitions to sleep mode when the SHDNB pin is pulled low.
+In sleep mode, the internal power switch transistor remains off and supply current is reduced to the Shutdown Quiescent Current value (20 μ A typical).
+This pin has an internal pull-up current source, so defaults to high (enabled) state when not connected.